urre/scroll-showoff/readme.md

 + Navigate to the folder where you saved it

 ## Usage
-+ Click the extension browser button icon to get branch name in your clipboard
++ Click the extension browser button icon to scroll down the current page

 ### Changelog
 + 2020-04-26: 🎉 First version released